lucialarraona/dtu_mlops23_project/reports/README.md

 > Answer:

 The biggest challenge in our project was building and managing the docker images.
 The image itself is aroun 8GB and it took a very long time to build (around 10-15 minutes) even with a high-speed CPU.
 Even when verified that the steps to pull the data (dvc pull) while building the image were correct (approved by the teacher) it still couldn't pull the data and therefore the image can't run properly.
 Apart from that, the rest of the steps where able to be performed smoothly.
-Tracking with wandb, unittesting, linting, and deployement in both FastAPI and using cloud functions.
+Tracking with wandb, unittesting, linting, and deployement in both FastAPI and using cloud functions was very exciting to setup and see it worked.

 ### Question 27